databricks/databricks-sql-nodejs/README.md

-# Databricks SQL Node.js Driver
+# Preview Databricks SQL Node.js Driver

 ## Description

 Databricks SQL Driver is a JavaScript driver for connection to [Databricks SQL](https://databricks.com/product/databricks-sql) and issue SQL queries.

+***NOTE: this Driver is in Preview mode

 ## Installation